Using next gen protein therapeutics over traditional mAbs - WHITEPAPER

 Increasingly next generation proteins are being used over traditional monoclonal antibodies.
 This exclusive whitepaper explores the different approaches, competitive advantages and challenges of these next gen therapeutics.
-Read the summary below or download the free whitepaper here.

 According to BIS Research and Research and Markets the worldwide biologics drug discovery market is predicted to increase from USD $8.1 billion in 2015 to USD $22.7 billion by 2025.
 The biologics discovery growth rate is predicted to be faster than in the dominant small molecule discovery sector.
 Monoclonal antibodies are expected to make up just under half of the biologics discovery market in 2025.
 Engineered or recombinant proteins such as next generation protein therapeutics are expected to contribute 3 billion to the market in 2025.